+F

-- F An F is given by the instructor for failing work by a student who has persisted in attending the class up to and including the final examination, even if the student's efforts were intermittent and/or earn 0 points on the grading scale.
-Unless the course syllabus explicitly states otherwise, participation in the final examination is required by the College. - INC An INC grade is the result of student-instructor cooperation.
+An F is given by the instructor for failing work by a student who has persisted in attending the class up to and including the final examination, even if the student's efforts were intermittent and/or earn 0 points on the grading scale.
+Unless the course syllabus explicitly states otherwise, participation in the final examination is required by the College.

+INC

+An INC grade is the result of student-instructor cooperation.
 It is given by the instructor.
 The student must confer with the instructor before the grades for the semester are submitted.
+The

-The INC is given only if the instructor accepts a student's excuse for non-fulfillment of some course requirements as valid and if the instructor believes the student has a reasonable chance of passing the course.
-For details, defer to the full catalog description
+INC is given only if the instructor accepts a student's excuse for non-fulfillment of some course requirements as valid and if the instructor believes the student has a reasonable chance of passing the course.
+For details, see: Incomplete Work in a Course | Hunter College Catalog (cuny.edu)